liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-bcs.md

 ## Overview

 Business Connectivity Services (BCS) was introduced in SharePoint 2010 as an improvement to the Business Data Catalog created for Office SharePoint Server 2007.
-BCS enables SharePoint to access data from external data systems such as SAP, ERP, and CRM, in addition to other data-driven applications that are exposed through Windows Communication Foundation (WCF) services or Open Data (OData) endpoints.
+BCS lets SharePoint access data from external data systems, including:

+- SAP
+- ERP
+- CRM
+- Other data-driven applications that are exposed through:
+  - Windows Communication Foundation (WCF) services
+  - Open Data (OData) endpoints

 ## Data Migration